 If you do not submit an application for financial assistance with your application for admission, you will not be considered for financial aid, even if you request it after the admission deadline.
 If you later decide you do not need financial assistance, you may withdraw your financial aid application by sending an email to [email protected].

-If other funds become available to you, you must notify the Office of Graduate Legal Studies within seven days of learning of such an award.
+If other funds become available to you, you must notify the Office of Graduate Degree Programs within seven days of learning of such an award.
 Since Columbia Law School offers financial assistance mostly on the basis of need, the Law School reserves the right to reduce the amount of any financial aid it has awarded in such a case.

 Student activity fee: $270

 Total tuition and mandatory fees (waived for J.S.D. candidates in residence): $72,360

 Document fee (one-time fee for new Columbia University students): $105

 Estimated living costs for the nine-month academic year

 **The estimated room expenses anticipate a budget for rent/utilities of $1,520/month for a single student.
 See budgeting (below) for more information.

 International services fee: $100 per term; $200 per academic year.
 This fee supports the university’s services to international students (anyone who holds a nonresident student visa).

 Administrative processing fee: $100.
 This one-time fee is for newly admitted international students to cover Columbia University’s visa supervision.